New Flexible Pathways

 Strategic Management

-• The candidate will also understand measures of an organization’s value and their uses in decision making.
+• Strategic Budgeting and Value Measures: Understand how sustainable growth and value can be created through strategic budgeting.
+The candidate will also understand measures of an organization’s value and their uses in decision making.

 CP 341